Circle Undone – Review

 Always fun to throw your gun at someone when its out of bullets.
 Even better if that Investigator can get it back from the trash, Yorrick, or get Resourceful.

 A new slot arrives in circle undone, the Tarot slot.
 This fits with the theme of the story and each class gets its own one plus a generic one.
 They are pretty good if you can manipulate them into your opening hand, but a little weak under other circumstances (though the survivor one really makes Calvin a lot better).
 Regrettably FFG didn’t really do anything more with the mechanic outside the core of the cycle, though maybe we will see it return in future cycles.

 This is your spoiler warning!
-Awooga, Awooga, abandon article if you do not want to know what happens at all in the scenarios in the Forgotten Age.
+Awooga, Awooga, abandon article if you do not want to know what happens at all in the scenarios in the Circle Undone.
 I’m not going to delve into the mechanics of the scenarios, I’ll be looking at those in a future Beyond the Veil articles, but I will be touching on the basic story.

 As I alluded to at the top of this piece, Circle Undone brings us back to Arkham and for most of the cycle stays there.
 We open with a prologue scenario Disappearance at the Twilight Estate set before the events of the cycle.
 In a really interesting twist each player takes on a role other than their chosen investigator, instead inhabating one of the staff/guests at the party that is being held: the cook, bodyguard etc.

 Each of these characters comes with their own specific hand of cards to deal with the events to come.
 Not a deck, a hand.
 On top of this reduced set of tools you are told right from the off that you will be defeated.
 I really like this idea, and think it could be used as a good intro to the game, but I think it is a bit of a slog on subsequent playthroughs.